qltd/knight-wallace/wp-content/plugins/hummingbird-performance/readme.txt

 - Fix: Cron reports were stuck on a loop on some WordPress installations
 - Fix: Issue with reports and calculating UTC time
 - Fix: Minification was duplicating inline styles
-- Fix: IE incompatibility in magnification screen
+- Fix: IE incompatibility in minification screen
 - Fix: Compatibility with Contact Form 7
 - Fix: Mobile menus not working on Performance and Minification pages
 - Enhance: Remove jQuery and jQuery migrate from minification process